How to Optimize your Amazon Product Listing

 We recommend including your most important, high search volume keywords in the title.

 Think about it from your potential customers’ perspective.
 They’re going to search for exactly what they are looking for, so these words should be included in the title.
 You have a character limit of 80-200, depending on your product category, so be sure to check this with Amazon’s Style Guides.
 Be sure to include as many as possible of your priority keywords in the title, too.
-The title still needs to make sense thought, so never stuff the keywords where they’re not needed.
+The title still needs to make sense though, so never stuff the keywords where they’re not needed.

 Consider these key tips.